 1. Making the goal to become anti-racist.

 In the words of Angela Davis, “it is not enough to be not racist, you must actively be anti-racist.”
-We have to actively recognize our privilege and confront racism, as well as learning and listening as much as we can.
+We have to actively recognize privilege and confront racism, as well as learn and listen as much as we can.
 It’s not enough to just be neutral and live your life; we have to actually do the work.

 One of the first steps is to realize that even people with the best intentions can be racist in some ways.
-We all have unconscious biases — views we’ve absorbed from society and may not even realize we hold — and we need to recognize these before we can do the work of dismantling them.
+We all have unconscious biases — views we’ve absorbed from society and may not even realize we hold — and we need to recognize these before we can start to dismantle them.
 “It’s not: either you’re racist or you’re not.
 It’s to what degree are you prejudiced, against whom, and why?” says Padma Lakshmi.
 “To be socially conscious, we must unlearn toxic attitudes and behavior that have been passed down to us over generations in our communities or even in our families.
 We all need to question our biases, educate ourselves and commit to bettering ourselves.”